coreboot/coreboot/Documentation/security/vboot/index.md

 ### Developer Mode

 Developer mode allows the user to use coreboot to boot another operating system.
-This may be a another (beta) version of Chrome OS, or another flavor of GNU/Linux.
+This may be a another (beta) version of ChromeOS, or another flavor of GNU/Linux.
 Use of developer mode does not void the system warranty.
 Upon entry into developer mode, all locally saved data on the system is lost.
 This prevents someone from entering developer mode to subvert the system